TenebrisNoctua/ServerAuthority/docs/index.md

 This method allows you to set the maximum amount of frequency the `AuroraScriptObject` can run with.
 Must be a value between 1 to 60.

 -----

+# AuroraScriptService

+This service is meant to manage and communicate with Behavior `AuroraScript`s.
+Unlike AuroraService however, it does not have special properties or events, just methods.

+## Methods

+### `AuroraScriptService:SendMessage(instance: Instance, behaviorName: string, functionName: string, ...: any): ()`

+This method works exactly the same as the [`AuroraScriptObject:SendMessage()`](#aurorascriptobjectsendmessageself-aurorascriptobject-boundinstance-instance-behaviorname-string-functionname-string-any---any), except it is used outside of Behaviors to send messages to Behaviors.
+The same rules apply.

+### `AuroraScriptService:getBehaviors(): {AuroraScript}`

+This method returns a table containing all of the Behaviors in the place.

+### `AuroraScriptService:getBehaviorsForInstance(instance: Instance): {AuroraScript}`

+This method returns a table containing all of the Behaviors bound to the specified `Instance`.

+### `AuroraScriptService:getInstancesForBehavior(behavior: AuroraScript): {Instance}`

+This method returns a table containing all of the `Instance`s that the specified Behavior is bound to.

+### `AuroraScriptService:GetLocalFrameId(): number`

+This method returns a number that presumably indicates the current frame of the world.

 # Closing Thoughts